• Skip to primary navigation

 Is almond cream the same as frangipane?

-Almond cream is used for making frangipane with a ratio of 2 parts almond cream to 1 part pastry cream.
+No. Almond cream is one component of frangipane, which combines 2 parts almond cream with 1 part pastry cream (crème pâtissière).

 Love almond desserts?
 Try these next!